lrdj/goodlookslikethis/_cases_leadership/saas-scaleup.md

 ### What did I do?

-I was tasked with creating a user experience strategy that would provide the structure to allow teams to leverage their user-centred design skills and deliver the performance uplift required by the business.
+As Director of Service Design, I was tasked with creating a plan that would provide the structure to allow teams to leverage their user-centred design skills and deliver the performance uplift required by the business.

-After building a map of how the different teams aligned (or didn't) and developing an understanding of how the inputs and outputs passed between the different groups with what outcomes, I set up short strategic design sprints with each team and created a series of blueprints for how the organisation could succeed.
+After commissioning a map of how the different teams aligned (or didn't) and developing an understanding of how the inputs and outputs passed between the different groups with what outcomes, I set up short strategic design sprints with each team and created a series of blueprints for how the organisation could succeed.

 The first team I worked with was the design research unit.
 Over the course of five, intensive days, I took them through my transformation process: